 BLACK by Single Origin 316 Avenida do Gov. Jaime Silvério Marques, Macau, +853 6202 7524

 Sister branch of Single Origin and Blooom Coffee House, and hidden away from one of the busiest areas in Macau, Rua do Campo, Communal Table is a specialty coffee house with a simple industrial design that creates a cozy space.
-Communal Table serves local roasted specialty coffee, from pour over coffee to espresso and from single origin to blended.
-The concept is simple: a table large enough to share your thoughts, ideas, happiness, coffee and food with friends and strangers.
+Communal Table serves locally roasted specialty coffee, from pour-over coffee to espresso and from single origin to blended.
+The concept is simple–a table large enough to share your thoughts, ideas, happiness, coffee, and food with friends and strangers.
 Along with their Western-style sandwiches that make for a good quick lunch, they also serve a wide selection of coffee and great chiffon cakes.
 We like their Earl Grey cake and Uji matcha cake with a hot cup of coffee.
 Aside from coffee, they also serve tasty meals, including fresh salads.
 Breakfast is available until 10:30am.
 Coffee beverages range from MOP $25 to MOP $55.

 Opening hours: Daily, 11:00am–9:00pm

 Café Philo is tucked away close to St. Lazarus district and they have now opened a second location, in the Tap Seac area.
 Boasting a modern, clean and minimalist decor, it is a wonderful place to chill, study or just listen to music with headphones on without the worry of being bothered.
-Besides coffee selections such as mocha (you such really try it), latte, espresso and many others, there are also some non-coffee beverages, such as red cappuccino and different teas.
+Besides coffee selections such as mocha which we highly recommend, latte, espresso, and many others, there are also some non-coffee beverages, such as red cappuccino and other different teas.
 Unwind here away from the chaos of the city.